shubhamgarg21/accounts-generator/README.md

    python run.py
    ```

    Follow the on-screen instructions to input captchas when prompted.
+Also, chromedriver should pe available in the system PATH.

 ## Future Work